helapkg/hela/README.md

 * `returns` **{Promise}**: so you can use `async/await` mechanism

 **[back to top](#thetop)**

+## Shareables Configs

+- [hela-config-tunnckocore][] - a preset for every repository and package in @tunnckoCore organization
+- [hela-config-rollup-build][] - preset of tasks focused on bundling, using [rollup][].
+Go create for Webpack?
+- [hela-config-new-project][] - preset of tasks for generating whole new project and repository

 ## Related Projects
 Some of these projects are used here or were inspiration for this one, others are just related.
 So, thanks for your existance!